xavierartot/github-vim/README.md

-#Install
+## mercurial required - install if you don't already have it.

-mercurial required - install if you don't already have it. brew install mercurial
+ brew install mercurial

 ## install Vim